dtleal/gwtk_data_handler/README.md

 2. Using Makefile, please run as following
     1. make db_up (this will create our awesome postgres database)
-    2. make db_create_tables (this will create our tables using alembic)
+    2. make db_create_tables (wait untill database is online - this will create our tables using alembic)
     3. make db_insert_data (this will persist our CSV files into database)

 3. Now we have our database setting up and stored, lets run our application